abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 **Declarative** way of programming, deals with **data streams** and **propagation of change**.

-Not neccessarily async, but its a core feature.
+Not neccessarily async, but its a core feature; reacting to a change doesn't require async nature of processing, but the way modern reactive system acheive performance is using async processing.

+Outline of reactive systems is in [_Reactive Manifesto_](https://www.reactivemanifesto.org/).

+Modern languages use Reactive Data Streams which are async and are specified [_here_](https://www.reactive-streams.org/).

 ## Async
 ### with Concurrency API